dr-jts/recipes/meat/fish.md

 3. Flip and pour glaze over
 4. Sear for 5 mins, basting with glaze from pan

-## Salmon Steaks with Hoison Glaze
+## Salmon Steaks with Hoisin Glaze

 * salmon steaks
 * salt and pepper